u-m-i/Available-Encapsulation/README.md

 ### Crazy ideas

 Let's create a keyword to avoid declaring a constructor that is just going to use the base/super one.
+(Let's say a way to mark it as one)